-Location: Imperial County; 50 miles west of Brawley, California (Note: Boundary set backs from roads or trails are 30 to 300 feet)
+Location: Imperial County; 50 miles east of Brawley, California (Note: Boundary set backs from roads or trails are 30 to 300 feet)

 Hunting, fishing, and non-commercial trapping are allowed under state and local laws.

 Pet are allowed, but please keep your pets under control at all times.